(866) 615-9507

 What Challenges Can Orthopedic Physicians Face When Trying to Get LTD Benefits?

 Insurance companies may argue that they don’t owe benefit payments, even if you or your employer have been paying a premium.
 They may justify denying your claim because your injury or illness doesn’t meet their strict definition of a disability.
-Another potential reason for denial could be that they don’t believe you’re no longer able to work.
+Another potential reason for denial could be that they don’t believe you can no longer work.

-Long term disability insurance attorneys for orthopedic physicians are familiar with the arguments and tactics insurance companies use to avoid paying benefits.
+Long-term disability insurance attorneys for orthopedic physicians are familiar with insurance companies’ arguments and tactics to avoid paying benefits.
 They understand the language of insurance policies and can explain what benefits your policy provides.
-When the insurance company is trying to invoke technicalities to avoid approving your claim, your attorney can ensure your legal rights are upheld.
+When the insurance company tries to invoke technicalities to avoid approving your claim, your attorney can uphold your legal rights.

 Let Us Help You Access Long Term Disability Benefits for Orthopedic Physicians

 When you’re no longer able to work due to a disability, it can be disheartening to have your claim denied.
-The attorneys at Abell and Capitan Law focus exclusively on disability insurance cases, and we’re committed to pursuing positive outcomes for our clients.
+The attorneys at Capitan Law focus exclusively on disability insurance cases, and we’re committed to pursuing positive outcomes for our clients.
 We’re happy to meet with you for a free, confidential consultation.
-We have offices in Pennsylvania and Kentucky and also welcome New Jersey clients who are facing challenges collecting their disability benefits.
+We have offices in Pennsylvania and New Jersey for clients who are facing challenges collecting their disability benefits.

 Call (267) 419-7888 or contact us online to get started.